Du Fu: Technical excellence

 Du Fu's work is notable above all for its range.
 Chinese critics traditionally used the term 集大成 (jídàchéng, "complete symphony"), a reference to Mencius' description of Confucius.
 Yuan Zhen was the first to note the breadth of Du Fu's achievement, writing in 813 that his predecessor "united in his work traits which previous men had displayed only singly".
 He mastered all the forms of Chinese poetry: Chou says that in every form he "either made outstanding advances or contributed outstanding examples".
 Furthermore, his poems use a wide range of registers, from the direct and colloquial to the allusive and self-consciously literary.
 This variety is manifested even within individual works: Owen identifies the, "rapid stylistic and thematic shifts" in poems which enable the poet to represent different facets of a situation, while Chou uses the term "juxtaposition" as the major analytical tool in her work.
 Du Fu is noted for having written more on poetics and painting than any other writer of his time.
 He wrote eighteen poems on painting alone, more than any other Tang poet.
 Du Fu's seemingly negative commentary on the prized horse paintings of Han Gan ignited a controversy that has persisted to the present day.

 The tenor of his work changed as he developed his style and adapted to his surroundings ("chameleon-like" according to Watson): his earliest works are in a relatively derivative, courtly style, but he came into his own in the years of the rebellion.
 Owen comments on the "grim simplicity" of the Qinzhou poems, which mirrors the desert landscape; the works from his Chengdu period are "light, often finely observed"; while the poems from the late Kuizhou period have a "density and power of vision".

-Although he wrote in all poetic forms, Du Fu is best known for his lǜshi, a type of poem with strict constraints on form and content, for example:
+Although he wrote in all poetic forms, Du Fu is best known for his lüshi, a type of poem with strict constraints on form and content, for example:

-About two-thirds of Du Fu's 1500 extant works are in this form, and he is generally considered to be its leading exponent.
+About two-thirds of Du Fu's 1,500 extant works are in this form, and he is generally considered to be its leading exponent.
 His best lǜshi use the parallelisms required by the form to add expressive content rather than as mere technical restrictions.
 Hawkes comments that "it is amazing that Tu Fu is able to use so immensely stylized a form in so natural a manner".